Privacy Policy

 Data Sharing & Selling

-- The extension does NOT sell user data
+• The extension does NOT sell user data to anyone

-- The extension does NOT transmit data to any remote servers
+• The extension does NOT transmit data to any server other than Google Firestore (only when signed in)

 Storage